ga-dc/outcomes/roadmap/week04/HWweek4.md

-# Week 4 Homework

-## What’s Your Brand Worksheet Part 2
+# What’s Your Brand Worksheet Part 2

 - Complete [What’s your Brand Worksheet: Part 2](https://docs.google.com/forms/d/e/1FAIpQLSce8JwnNGsKec67J6yztKG335DJ0QaMXA3qkdTkrF1ccejHPg/viewform)
   - This worksheet will help you create your branding statement.
 We will not give you feedback on the worksheet, but will check to see that you have completed it